susam/emfy/README.md

 In the previous section, we saw how our Emacs initialization file ensures that an Emacs server is started when we run `emacs` for the first time.
 Once Emacs server has started, we can edit new files from the terminal using the `emacsclient` command.
-However, this means we need to use two different commands depending on whether we are starting Emacs for the first time or not.
-Further, `emacsclient` is too long to type conveniently.
+This section describes a script named `em` that can automatically decide whether to run `emacs` or `emacsclient` depending on the situation.

-In this section, we see how a single script named `em` automatically decides whether to run `emacs` or `emacsclient` depending on the situation.
-As a user, we only need to run the `em` command always.
 As mentioned in the previous section, you don't need this section if you use Emacs for all your file browsing needs but if you don't, this section may be useful.
+Further, it is worth mentioning that this script solves a very specific problem of using a single command named `em` to both launch a new Emacs server as well as to open existing files in an existing Emacs frame via the existing Emacs server.
+If you have this specific problem, you may find this script helpful.
+However, if you do not have this problem or if you have a different problem to solve, it would be useful to understand how `emacsclient` works and read the related documentation mentioned in the previous section and then modify this script or write your own shell script, shell alias, or shell function that solves your problems.

 The `em` script should be already present on the system if the steps in the [Get Started](#get-started) section were followed.
 The third